Chapter 10-100: Organizational Components of the University of California

 10-133 Exceptions to ORU Administrative Policies

-All exceptions to the President's Administrative Policies and Procedures Concerning Organized Research Units must be approved by the President.
+All exceptions to the President's Administrative Policies and Procedures Concerning Organized Research Units (PDF) Policy must be approved by the President.
 Exceptions to specific provisions of these policies and procedures are identified within the Presidential policy.

-10-140 the Academic Senate
+10-140 Academic Senate

 The Academic Senate is empowered by the Board of Regents under Standing Order 105.
-The duties, powers, and privileges of the Academic Senate as described in Standing Order 105.2 include the authority to: determine the conditions for admission, certificates, and degrees, other than honorary degrees; recommend to the President all candidates for degrees in course; authorize and supervise all courses and curricula offered under the jurisdiction of the departments, colleges, schools, graduate divisions, or other University academic agencies approved by the Board, with some exceptions; and advise Chancellors and the President on budget matters, administration of the libraries, or on any other matter pertaining to the conduct and welfare of the University.
+The duties, powers, and privileges of the Academic Senate as described in Standing Order 105.2, include the authority to: determine the conditions for admission, certificates, and degrees, other than honorary degrees; recommend to the President all candidates for degrees in course; authorize and supervise all courses and curricula offered under the jurisdiction of the departments, colleges, schools, graduate divisions, or other University academic agencies approved by the Board, with some exceptions; and advise Chancellors and the President on budget matters, administration of the libraries, or on any other matter pertaining to the conduct and welfare of the University.

 Membership qualifications for the Academic Senate are described in Standing Order 105.1(a).
 The Senate is organized into ten divisions, one on each campus.
 Further detailed information on the Senate organization is presented in the University's Faculty Handbook and on the Academic Senate website